Back to Book

 Boolean is almost always the right starting point.
 If you find yourself wanting more granularity, that's often a sign you haven't clearly defined your criteria.
 Two judges with clear binary criteria are better than one judge with a vague 5-point scale.

-Precision Vs Recall Tradeoff
+Precision vs. Recall Tradeoff

 For professional AI engineers, "accuracy" is just the starting point.